tommichael88/booktomnyc/ServiceAgreement.md

 # SERVICE AGREEMENT
 ---
+####
-##### *Legal Disclaimer The forthcoming "Service Agreement" constitutes a legally binding contract and is not intended as legal advice or guidance.
+**<u>Legal Disclaimer:</u>** *The forthcoming "Service Agreement" constitutes a legally binding contract and is not intended as legal advice or guidance.
 For personalized legal assistance, please consult with a qualified attorney or legal professional.*

+---
 ---
 | ****Service Provider****                                                                               |
 |:------------------------------------------------------------------------------------------------------:|